OpenDMA/opendma-spec/OpenDMA-Spec.md

 ##### §8.2 Class class object

-Every context (§4) contains a class info object (§7) that is referenced by the class hierarchy root (§8.1) with these property values:
+Every context (§4) contains a class info object (§7) that is referenced by the `opendma:Class` property of the class hierarchy root (§8.1) with these property values:

 | **Property name**            | **Value**                                                                                                     |
 |:-----------------------------|:--------------------------------------------------------------------------------------------------------------|